act-rules/act-rules.github.io/_rules/table-headers-attribute-refer-to-data-cells-a25f45.md

 #### Failed Example 3

-The `headers` attribute on the cells in the second row refers to an element inside the same `table` which does not have a role of `rowheader` or `columnheader`.
+The `headers` attribute on the data cells in the second row refers to an element inside the same `table` which does not have a role of `rowheader` or `columnheader`.

 ```html
 <table>